Earn your bachelor’s degree in nursing

 - Minimum grade of C in MATH128 College Algebra or higher level course (a waiver can be granted with a score of 4 or 5 on the AP Calculus Exam, or CLEP credits for College Algebra).

-- For ESL students, a language test score: TOEFL > 75 or IELTS > 6.5
+- For ESL students, a language test score: TOEFL equal to or greater than 75 or IELTS equal to or greater than 6.5

 The number of students accepted into the traditional undergraduate nursing program depends on available clinical space and the student’s ranking based on the criteria above.
 Currently enrolled students at CUAA who meet the admission requirements will be admitted before students not currently enrolled at CUAA.